chaiyixiao/CryptogramTeamWork/GroupProject/Docs/DesignDocument.md

 ### 1.2 Constraints

-*Describe any constraints on the system that have a significant impact on the design of the system.*

 - The system will be developed using **Java programming language**, **standard Android API**, and **free open source libraries**.
 - The system must run on an Android phone with **Android 4.4 and higher** version OS installed.
 - The system UI language will be shown in **English only**.
 The cryptograms will only have English phrases.